 A face covering can be anything from a simple scarf tied around your face, to a stylish fabric mask or the disposable kind you can buy in the supermarket.

-The important thing to remember with face coverings is that they cover your mouth and nose while still allowing you to breathe comfortably.
-GOV.UK have issued instructions on their website on how to make two different types of home-made mask from items you may have at home.
-We have road tested the simplest one for you, with some tweaks and tips to ensure a perfect fit.
+The important thing to remember is that it covers your mouth and nose while still allowing you to breathe comfortably.
+GOV.uk have issued instructions on their website on how to make two different types of home-made mask from items you may have at home.
+We have road-tested the simplest one for you, with some tweaks to ensure a perfect fit.

 For this method all you need is an old t-shirt and some scissors.
 That’s it!